Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/components/alerts.md

 Using the alert JavaScript plugin, it's possible to dismiss any alert inline.
 Here's how:

-- Be sure you've loaded the alert plugin, or the compiled Bootstrap JavaScript.
+- Be sure you've loaded the alert plugin, or the compiled Boosted JavaScript.
 - If you're building our JavaScript from source, it [requires `util.js`]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/javascript/#util).
 The compiled version includes this.
 - Add a dismiss button and the `.alert-dismissible` class, which adds extra padding to the right of the alert and positions the `.close` button.
 - On the dismiss button, add the `data-dismiss="alert"` attribute, which triggers the JavaScript functionality.
 Be sure to use the `<button>` element with it for proper behavior across all devices.